 By integrating your survey software with your ticketing support system, you can set up surveys to be automatically triggered after a customer has closed a support ticket, whether that’s via a phone call, email or live chat.

-When it comes to working out your customer effort score calculation there are two main methods used by businesses.
+When it comes to calculating your Customer Effort Score there are two main CES scales used by businesses.

 1 = Very low effort